OpenRL-Lab/openrl/docs/CONTRIBUTING_en.md

 Before submitting a Pull Request, make sure that your code passes unit tests and conforms with OpenRL's coding style.

+Firstly, you should install the test-related packages: `pip install -e ".[test]"`

-Firstly, ensure that unit tests pass by executing `make unittest`.
+Then, ensure that unit tests pass by executing `make unittest`.

 Next, format your code by running `make format`.